ginnyintifa/GPD_v1/README.md

 OS.time
 ```
 *`OS` refers to the survival status; `OS.time` refers to survival time.*
+*In the manuscript, we did survival analysis with adjustment of two additional potential confounders: total mutation count and stage (when available).
+These are not adjusted in the function provided in the package.
+However, we provide the script 'survival_model_adjust_totalMutationStage.R' where model is constructed with these additionall covariables, users may refer to the script if needed.*

 We provide in our R package the mutation data file and clinical data file for a subset of an example cohort.
 We also provide PIU data file containing the protein modification sites from the PhosphoSitePlus database and pfam domains.
 User can access these data after installing the package.